Floydlang/floyd/docs/floyd_speak.md

 # SOURCE CODE FILES

 Floyd Speak files are always utf-8 files with no BOM.
-Their extension is ".floyd".
+Their extension is ".floyd". immutable values

 # COMMAND LINE